Kasunmadura/python-script/README.md

 ### Python Basic

-This repo help  you to start python scripting for day to day sysadmin and devops Workes
+This repo help  you to start python scripting for day today sysadmin and devops Workes

 * [Helper files](/helper)
 * [Course Scripts](/scripts)